Monitoring Azure Backup workloads

 - Azure workload backups such as SQL, SAP HANA

-Alerts from System Center Data Protection Manager (SC-DPM), Microsoft Azure Backup Server (MABS) are NOT displayed here.
+Alerts from System Center Data Protection Manager (SC-DPM), Microsoft Azure Backup Server (MABS) aren't displayed here.

 Exceptions when an alert is not raised